CSCfi/singularity-recipes/mathworks-servicehost/README.md

-Squashfs file of the MathWorks ServiceHost that can be bind mounted to the MATLAB container.
+Squashfs file of the [administered MathWorks Service Host](https://github.com/mathworks-ref-arch/administer-mathworks-service-host/) that can be used with the MATLAB container.

 Build: